OpenModelica/OpenModelica/OMCompiler/README.Linux.md

 ```

-# 3 Testsuite
+# 3 Test suite

-If you compiled the OpenModelica compiler succesfully you can run the testsuite to check
+If you compiled the OpenModelica compiler successfully you can run the test suite to check
 if everything is working.
 Some tests are a bit fragile and depend on the OS and versions
 of used 3rd-party tools.
-So a few failing tests don't have to be a major consern.
+So a few failing tests don't have to be a major concern.

 ## 3.1 CMake